 We arrived at Tumpak Sewu Waterfall panoramic viewpoint at 6 am and reached the foot of the falls in 45 minutes.

-From inside, the fall is amazing.
+From the inside, the fall is amazing.
 The towering cliffs stand at impressive heights with water coming out of everywhere.
 The many falls drop from a 120 metre height covering everything in spray and everywhere is covered in moss.
 The grandeur of the waterfall is an unbeatable scene and although not such a popular destination, this was surely one of our highlights in East Java.

 Goa Tetes is an unexpected waterfall close to Tumpak Sewu which we stumbled upon on our way out.
 Goa Tetes is a 10 minute walk from the foot of Tumpak Sewu to the other direction.